 The kids will practice their workbooks at home.
 I probably should emphasize that for many kids, especially at the beginning, parents will likely need to get involved, mainly via encouragement, also check the work to make sure the kids did it correctly.
 The test will be held on (most) every Tuesday morning at about 8:15 to 8:45 am, before school.
 Once the kid completes the workbook, and passes all the tests in a medal or trophy level, the medal or trophy will be awarded.

 The test emphasizes both accuracy and speed on math facts.
 There are some problem solving (word problem) at the trophy level (platinum, fraction, decimal and percents).
 For blue ribbon / bronze level there are addition and subtraction, for silver and gold there are multiplication and division.
-The workbooks are blue ribbon / bronze medal level are the same, ditto for silver / gold medals.
+The workbooks for blue ribbon / bronze medal level are the same, ditto for silver / gold medals.
 The bronze and gold level tests are 2 minutes long, silver is 3 minutes.
 I think they all have 18 problems.
 All trophy level tests are 3 minutes.
 At platinum level there are sometimes two approaches to perform calculation: the traditional method which is more commonly taught and used, and the mental approach which basically we do it in our mind (our heart) without writing out the intermediary results during calculation (sometimes we call it borrowing or lending).
 Those distinction sometimes caused confusion for the kids, and if parents need some more explanation, please let us know.

 The skill levels is explained here.
 Please note Math Fact Scholars program is owned by Math Fact Scholars, LLC.
 SSA is just helping run it at Spoede school.